A geometric model for syzygies over 2-Calabi-Yau tilted algebras: Introduction

 It is therefore natural to study the subcategory of all syzygy modules over the algebra.
 In the extreme cases, it is possible that every module is a syzygy (if the algebra is self-injective) or that only the projective modules are syzygies (if the algebra is hereditary), and in general the behavior can be anywhere in between these two extremes.
 A particularly nice situation is when the number of indecomposable syzygies is finite.
 It is an open problem to classify all syzygy-finite algebras.

 We are interested in 2-Calabi-Yau tilted algebras, a class of finite dimensional non-commutative algebras over a field, introduced in \cite{R} in the context of the categorification of cluster algebras by \cite{BMRRT, A}.
 These algebras are far-reaching generalizations of cluster-tilted algebras introduced in \cite{CCS,BMR} and studied extensively by a large number of authors, see for example the lecture notes \cite{Assem, BuMa} and references therein.
 For example, every (finite dimensional) Jacobian algebra of a quiver with potential is 2-Calabi-Yau tilted \cite{A}.
 These algebras also arise naturally in mathematical physics, for example, in relation to Postnikov diagrams and dimer models \cite{HK, Po, JKS, BKM,Pr}.
+Another family of examples of 2-Calabi-Yau tilted algebras are the 3-preprojective algebras of an algebra of global dimension at most 2, see \cite{IO}.

-Keller and Reiten showed in \cite{KR} that 2-Calabi-Yau tilted algebras are Gorenstein and that their stable syzygy categories are 3-Calabi-Yau.
-The Gorenstein property implies that the syzygy category is equivalent to the category of Cohen-Macauley modules over the algebra, which in turn is equivalent to the singularity category \cite{Bu,O}.
-Cohen-Macauley modules play a central role in commutative algebra and algebraic geometry, in particular in the McKay correspondence and resolutions of singularities, see for example the textbook \cite{LW}, and more recently in matrix factorization \cite{M, PV}.
+Keller and Reiten showed in \cite{KR} that 2-Calabi-Yau tilted algebras are Iwanaga-Gorenstein and that their stable syzygy categories are 3-Calabi-Yau.
+The Iwanaga-Gorenstein property implies that the syzygy category is equivalent to the category of Cohen-Macaulay modules over the algebra, which in turn is equivalent to the singularity category \cite{Bu,O}.
+In this setting, Cohen-Macaulay modules are also the same as Gorenstein-projective modules.
+Cohen-Macaulay modules play a central role in commutative algebra and algebraic geometry, in particular in the McKay correspondence and resolutions of singularities, see for example the textbooks \cite{BD,LW,Y}, the survey \cite{I}, and more recently in matrix factorization \cite{HIMO, M, PV}.

 In this paper, we restrict to a certain class of 2-Calabi-Yau tilted algebras $B$, which we call \emph{dimer tree algebras}, because they can be realized as a quotient of a dimer algebra on a disc.
 For example, algebras arising from the coordinate rings of the Grassmannians $\textup{Gr}(3,n)$ are dimer tree algebras.